risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 ) WITH ( ... );
 ```

-After such modification, the results in `window_count` will not include any partial aggregation results of the latest window.
-Instead, a final result only appears when the `event_time` watermark exceeds the end time of the window.
+After making this modification, the `window_count` results will no longer include any partial aggregation results from the most recent window.
+Instead, a final result will only be delivered when the `event_time` watermark surpasses the end time of the window.

-## What queries can have better performance under emit-on-window-close?
+## What queries can achieve better performance with the emit-on-window-close triggering policy?

-Currently, RisingWave supports `emit on window close` for any query through a generic implementation.
-However, for the following queries, RisingWave can use specialized operators to achieve better performance.
+RisingWave supports the emit-on-window-close" triggering policy for any query.
+However, for the following specific types of queries, RisingWave can utilize specialized operators to enhance performance further.

-- Windowed aggregation
+1. Windowed aggregation

 ```sql
 CREATE MATERIALIZED VIEW mv AS